 - Books/Study materials used for Regional Language (Compulsory): I am well versed with Hindi as I studied it till 12th.

-- Books/Study materials used for English Language (Compulsory): None.
+- Books/Study materials used for the English Language (Compulsory): None.

 ClearIAS.com: Did you prepare hand notes or participated in mock answer writing before mains?
 What was the strategy for preparing current affairs topics in general?